semi-simple/C43-mirror/windows binaries/README.md

 Install or re-install the WP43S_StandardFont.ttf font.
 The WP43S_NumericFont.ttf font isn't needed.
 Copy wp43s.exe in a new or pre-existing directory.
-Copy dm42l.png, dm42lshort.png and wp43s_pre.css from the root of this gitlab project to the same directory
+Copy the entire directory artwork from this repository to the location where you copied wp43s.exe
 If there is a backup.bin file in your already existing directory: delete it

 Run wp43s.exe and enjoy.